The following is a comprehensive list of all known amendments and their status on the production XRP Ledger:

-This change makes it easier to look up payment channels by their recipient and prevents accounts from being deleted if they are the recipient for open payment channels (except those channels created before this amendment).
+This change prevents accounts from being deleted if they are the recipient for open payment channels, except for channels created before this amendment.

 Fixes a bug in auto-bridging that can leave a dry offer in the XRP Ledger.
 A dry offer is an offer that, if crossed, cannot yield any funds.

 Without this fix, the dry offer remains on the ledger and counts toward its owner's reserve requirement without providing any benefit to the owner.
 Another offer crossing of the right type and quality can remove the dry offer.
 However, if the required offer crossing type and quality are rare, it may take a while for the dry offer to be removed.